fishsciences/artemis_methods/intro/modeling_eDNA.md

 ## Modeling qPCR eDNA Data with `artemis` {#mod_str}

-We created the `artemis` R package to implement Bayesian censored latent variable models, which mitigate the issues with commonly-used statistical analysis techniques on qPCR data.
-At its core, `artemis` is a specialized Generalized Linear Model, where the predictors are assumed to affect the response variable additively, in this case $ln[eDNA]$,
+We created the `artemis` R package to implement a set of Bayesian censored latent variable models, which mitigate the issues with commonly-used statistical analysis techniques on qPCR data.
+At its core, `artemis` is a specialized Generalized Linear Model (GLM), where the predictors are assumed to affect the latent response variable additively,

 $$ ln[eDNA]_{i} = X_{i} \beta $$

 where $\beta$ is a vector of effects on $ln[eDNA]_{i}$, and $X_{i}$ is a vector of predictors.
-Since `artemis` directly models the effect of the predictors on the latent (unobserved) variable, $ln[eDNA]$, it is unnecessary for the researcher to back-transform the data prior to modeling.
-Internally, `artemis` conducts this conversion using the user-supplied values for the formula,
+Since `artemis` directly models the effect of the predictors on the latent variable, $ln[eDNA]$, it is unnecessary for the researcher to back-transform the data prior to modeling.
+Internally, `artemis` conducts this conversion using the user-supplied values for the standard curve formula,

 $$\hat{Cq_i} = \alpha_{std\_curve} + \beta_{std\_curve}* ln[eDNA]_i  $$

-Where $\alpha_{std\_curve}$ and $\beta_{std\_curve}$ are fixed values from setting the standard curve in the lab prior to qPCR.
+Where $\alpha_{std\_curve}$ and $\beta_{std\_curve}$ are fixed values from calibration in the lab prior to qPCR.

 Internally, the back-transformed $ln[eDNA]_i$ values are considered a sample with measurement error from the true $ln[eDNA]_i$ value